Documentation Revision Date: 2025-06-21

 ACT-America Instruments

 ACT-America deployed high-quality, field-tested (TRL-8 (Technology Readiness Level) or higher) trace gas and meteorological instruments.
 The mix of remote and in situ sensors enabled extensive spatial coverage of key variables.
 The C-130 instruments included the Multi-Functional Fiber Laser Lidar for CO2 columns, range to ground and surface reflectance; the Cloud Physics Lidar for ABL (Atmospheric boundary layer) depths and atmospheric aerosols; Picarro cavity ring-down spectrometers for in situ CO2, CH4, water vapor, and carbon monoxide (CO); 2B Technologies for in situ ozone; Flasks for CO2, CH4, CO, carbonyl sulfide, and 14CO2; and an environmental suite for in situ pressure, temperature and winds.
-The UC-12 had the same in situ sensors save for winds.
+The B-220 had the same in situ sensors save for winds.
 Towers utilize Picarro for in situ CO2 and CH4.

 Data Access